 Each volume in the Imaginary Worlds book series addresses a specific imaginary world, examining it in the light of a variety of approaches, including transmedial studies, world design, narrative, genre, form, content, authorship and reception, and its context within the imaginary world tradition.
 Each volume covers a historically significant imaginary world (in all its manifestations), and collectively the books in this series will produce an intimate examination of the imaginary world tradition, through the concrete details of the famous and influential worlds that have set the course and changed the direction of subcreation as an activity.

-Mark J.P.
-Wolf
+By Mark Wolf

 December 12, 2019

 Unlike many children’s television shows, Mister Rogers’ Neighborhood did more than simply entertain or occupy children’s attention.
 The show educated them in the affective domain, encouraging such things as appreciation for difference, collaboration, self-expression, and self-worth.
 It also ...

 The first sustained study of the DC Comics Multiverse, this book explores its history, meanings, and lasting influence.
 The multiverse is a unique exercise in world-building: a series of parallel and interactive worlds with a cohesive cosmology, developed by various creators over more than 50 years...

 An accessible introduction to the world of The Walking Dead, this book looks across platforms and analytical frameworks to characterize the fictional world of The Walking Dead and how its audiences make use of it.
 From comics and television to social media, apps, and mobile games, utilizing ...